KotaAoyama/Baby-api/README.md

 This project is creating an api service with express, postgresql and knex by myself in [CodeChrysalis](https://www.codechrysalis.io/).
 My service is a world popular baby name api.
-You can Create, Read, Update, Delete world popupar baby name via REST API.
+You can CRUD world popupar baby name via REST API.

 ## Endpoints